-"(d) No public official or public employee, shall solicit or receive any money in addition to that received by the public official or public employee in an official capacity for advice or assistance on matters concerning the
+"(d) No public official or public employee, shall solicit or receive any money in addition to that received by the public official or public employee in an official capacity for advice or assistance on matters concerning the Legislature, lobbying a legislative body, an executive department or any public regulatory board, commission or other body of which he or she is a member.
+Notwithstanding the foregoing, nothing in this section shall be construed to prohibit a public official or public employee from the performance of his or her official duties or responsibilities."

-1 Legislature, lobbying a legislative body, an executive 2 department or any public regulatory board, commission or other 3 body of which he or she is a member.
-Notwithstanding the 4 foregoing, nothing in this section shall be construed to 5 prohibit a public official or public employee from the 6 performance of his or her official duties or 7 responsibilities."
-8 Section 24.
-Sections 36-25-42 and 36-25-43 are added 9 to the Code of Alabama 1975, to read: 10 §36-25-42.
-11 Notwithstanding the prohibitions of paragraph (b) of 12 Section 36-25-41, a public servant may accept any of the 13 following: 14 (a) Seasonal gifts of an insignificant economic 15 value of less than fifty dollars (\$50) if the aggregate value 16 of such gifts from any single source is less than two hundred 17 fifty dollars (\$250) during any one calendar year.
-18 (b) Anything given by a relative, regardless of 19 value, under circumstances which make it clear that the gift 20 is motivated by a family relationship.
-21 (c) Anything given by a friend, regardless of value, 22 under circumstances which make it clear that the gift is motivated by a personal friendship, unless the friend is a prohibited source.

-(d) Opportunities and benefits, including favorable rates and commercial discounts, if the same opportunities and benefits are offered on the same terms to any of the following:
+Section 24.
+Sections 36-25-42 and 36-25-43 are added to the Code of Alabama 1975, to read:

+Notwithstanding the prohibitions of paragraph (b) of Section 36-25-41, a public servant may accept any of the following:

+- (\$25) or less per source per occasion, provided that the aggregate value of all things of value received from any one person during a calendar year does not exceed fifty dollars (\$50). - (2) Anything given by a relative, regardless of value, under circumstances which make it clear that the gift is motivated by a family relationship. - (3) Anything given by a friend, regardless of value, under circumstances which make it clear that the gift is motivated by a personal friendship, unless the friend is a prohibited source. - (4) Opportunities and benefits, including favorable rates and commercial discounts, if the same opportunities and benefits are offered on the same terms to any of the following: - a.
+Members of a group or class in which membership is unrelated to government employment or office. - b.
+Members of an organization, such as an employees' association or agency credit union, in which membership is related to government employment, if the same offer is broadly available to large segments of the public.
-- 3 (1) Members of a group or class in which membership 4 is unrelated to government employment or office. - (2) Members of an organization, such as an employees' association or agency credit union, in which membership is related to government employment, if the same offer is broadly available to large segments of the public. - (3) Members of any group or class that is not defined in a manner that specifically discriminates among public servants on the basis of rank or type of official responsibility. - (e) Reduced membership or other fees for participation in organization activities offered to all government employees by professional organizations if the only restrictions on membership relate to professional qualifications. - (f) Payment of or reimbursement for actual and necessary transportation and lodging expenses in connection with any of the following: - (1) An activity or event within the continental United States or Alaska with a primary purpose that is educational or informational in nature and which is substantially related to the public servant's official duties or in the interest of the public servant's agency, provided that any associated hospitality or entertainment is limited to

-- less than 50 percent of the time spent at the activity or event. - (2) Participation in an official economic development research or trade mission sponsored or organized by a state, county, or municipal government entity.
+c.
+Members of any group or class that is not defined in a manner that specifically discriminates among public servants on the basis of rank or type of official responsibility.

+- (5) Reduced membership or other fees for participation in organization activities offered to all government employees by professional organizations if the only restrictions on membership relate to professional qualifications. - (6) Payment of or reimbursement for actual and necessary transportation and lodging expenses in connection with any of the following: - a.
+An activity or event within the continental United States or Alaska with a primary purpose that is educational or informational in nature and which is substantially related to the public servant's official duties or in the interest of the public servant's agency, provided that any associated hospitality or entertainment is limited to less than 50 percent of the time spent at the activity or event. - b.
+Participation in an official economic development research or trade mission sponsored or organized by a state, county, or municipal government entity. - c.
+Attendance at a mission or meeting in which the public servant is scheduled to meaningfully participate in his or her official capacity or regarding matters substantially related to his or her official duties, and for which attendance no reimbursement is made by the public servant's agency; provided that any associated hospitality or entertainment is limited to less than 25 percent of the time spent in connection with the event.